Greetings, I’m Clayton Kuhles, the founder and president of MIA Recoveries, Inc.

 Pairem recommended we go to the aircraft crash site in India first, then revisit the C-47 site on our return to his village.
 I enthusiastically accepted his suggested expedition itinerary, but my Burmese guide and interpreter, Lewin, was very nervous about making an illegal border crossing into India.
 When I said I would leave him in Ziadum and cross into India with the Kachin team and communicate with them using sign language, Lewin ultimately relented and we agreed to set off as a unified team across the border mountains into India.
 We increased our food supplies for the trip into India and hired additional Kachin porters in Ziadum to carry the extra food since there would be no opportunity to resupply in that remote corner of India.
 We wanted to avoid coming into contact with anybody in India since we would be entering illegally and didn’t want to draw attention to ourselves.

 After a week of rugged mountain trekking and many hazardous river crossings, we neared the area where Pairem remembered seeing the aircraft wreckage.
-Along the way, he had stopped and hesitated many times as if he was unsure of the wreckage location and the route to reach it.
-We eventually reached a location in the Tapum River valley where Pairem said we should establish our high camp, as this was near the last water source before reaching the wreckage site further up the mountain.
-The Tapum River flows NNW to join the Ghalum River, which flows WSW to join the Kallong River, which flows NW to join the Lohit River at Samdul/Minzong (S of Walong).
+Along the way, he had stopped and hesitated many times as if he was unsure of the crash site location and the route to reach it.
+We eventually reached a location in the Tapum River Valley where Pairem said we should establish our high camp, as this was near the last water source before reaching the crash site further up the mountain.
+The Tapum River flows NNW to join the Ghalum River, which flows WSW to join the Kallong River, which flows NW to join the Lohit River at Minzong/Samdul (S of Walong).

 He response was swift.
-He immediately unshouldered his homemade shotgun, held it at the ready with both hands and calmly said: “Well, I have the only gun here, so what are you going to do about it?”
+He immediately unshouldered his homemade .50 cal. shotgun and held it at the ready with both hands, and then calmly said: “Well, I have the only gun here, so what are you going to do about it?”
 I instantly responded: “I’ll tell you what I’m going to do about it!
-Nobody is leaving here and nobody is going to get paid until we find that aircraft wreck you’ve told me about!”
-After that tense verbal exchange, I announced I was heading down to camp to brew some tea and I departed before the situation ratcheted further out-of-control.
+Nobody is leaving here and nobody is going to get paid until we find that aircraft wreck that you’ve been telling me about!”
+After that tense verbal exchange, I announced that I was heading down to our high camp to brew some tea, and I departed before the situation ratcheted further out-of-control.
 Pairem continued searching high on the mountainside.
 I had barely finished brewing my tea when a porter came running down the mountain shouting: “Mr. Clay!
 Mr. Clay!
 We find airplane!
 We find airplane!”
 I abandoned my tea and hurriedly followed the porter back up the mountain in the rapidly developing dusk.
 There it was!
 It was on an open, grassy slope and just a little to the north of where we had been searching that day.
 The impact zone was small… with most of the wreckage concentrated in an area not much larger than .25 acre.
 Almost all the wreckage was shattered into small pieces and some pieces were driven deep into the ground.
 It seemed evident to me the aircraft had probably gone into a stall and spun-in, impacting the ground at a near-vertical angle.
 It would have been impossible to see the wreckage from any significant distance if viewed laterally across the ground surface.
 A person would almost have to be standing on it or viewing it from above to see it.

-The next morning, we broke camp and started the trek back to Burma.
-Shortly after crossing into Burma, we made a slight diversion to revisit the C-47 crash site I first reached in 2002.
-After completing my documenting of this site, we proceeded down the mountain and into Ziadum.
+The next morning, we broke camp and started the arduous trek back over the mountain ranges to Burma.
+Shortly after crossing into Burma, we made a slight diversion to revisit the C-47 crash site that I first reached in 2002.
+After completing my documentation of this site, we proceeded down the mountain and into Ziadum.
 After a day’s rest in Parem’s hut, and paying the porters I had hired in Ziadum, my remaining porters and I started trekking back to Ft.
 Hertz.

 Upon arriving at the Ft.
-Hertz airport on flight day, I immediately noticed a large contingent of MI officers eyeing me.
+Hertz airport on flight day, I immediately noticed a large contingent of MI officers eyeing me in a very serious manner.
 This gave me a sinking feeling, but I already expected as much and I would just have to deal with whatever happened next.
 As expected, I was held back while all the other passengers were processed and allowed to board the aircraft sitting on the sweltering tarmac.
 Then the airport workers rolled the stairs away from the aircraft while I was still sitting in the airport building.
-Not a good indication, I thought.
+This was a good indication of what was about to happen next, I thought.
 Then the MI officers signaled me to come forward and empty my duffle bags and backpack onto their inspection table.
 The interrogation began.
-They asked me dozens of times where I had found the remains and artifacts now laying before them, and I repeatedly answered them with my “story”.
+They asked me dozens of times where I had found the human remains and personal artifacts now laying before them, and I repeatedly answered them with my “story”.
 The lead MI officer then called his commander on his mobile phone and talked for what seemed like an eternity.
-The phone call finally ended and he abruptly announced I was free to board the waiting aircraft, but the human remains and artifacts would be detained by MI.
-Of course, I was greatly relieved to be allowed to leave, but what about the crewmember remains and artifacts?!
+The phone call finally ended, and he abruptly announced that I was free to board the waiting aircraft, but the human remains and personal artifacts would be retained by MI.
+Of course, I was greatly relieved to be allowed to leave, but what about the crewmember remains and personal artifacts?!
 My brain was working furiously trying to think of a way I could ultimately get my precious cargo delivered to the US Embassy in Rangoon.
 The MI officer politely wrote a longhand receipt for everything they confiscated from me, we both signed the receipt, and he gave me the original while retaining a photocopy for their file.
 Not wanting to miss my golden opportunity to avoid a Burmese jail cell, I quickly exited the building and boarded the waiting aircraft.
-The other passengers were local Burmese, and they did everything to avoid looking at me, perhaps for fear of somehow being connected to me and then being taken off the aircraft for interrogation (which probably wouldn’t be as courteous and gentle as mine was).
+The other passengers were local Burmese, and they did everything possible to avoid looking at me, perhaps for fear of somehow being connected to me and then being taken off the aircraft for interrogation (which probably wouldn’t be as courteous and gentle as my interrogation was).

-I quickly found James McAndrew when I reached Myitkyina, and he was laughing uproariously as I approached.
-As James explained it, he was already fully aware of everything that happened to me up in Ft.
-Hertz because he speaks Burmese and he was standing next to the MI commander when he received the call from his officer at the Ft.
+I quickly found Maj.
+McAndrew when I reached Myitkyina, and he was laughing uproariously as I approached.
+As James explained it, he was already fully aware of everything that happened to me up at Ft.
+Hertz, because he speaks fluent Burmese and he was standing next to the MI commander when he received the call from his officer at the Ft.
 Hertz airport during my interrogation.

 Of the crewmember remains I carried out from India, 3 of the 5 airmen aboard this aircraft were subsequently identified through DNA and returned to their families for burial.
 The recovered airmen were: